alauzon13/alauzon13.github.io/fake-detection/results.md

+# Dupe Detection: Can a ML model spot the fake?

 In 2019, The RealReal -- an “authenticated luxury resale” marketplace -- sold a fake Dior bag to [Forbes contributor](https://www.forbes.com/sites/richardkestenbaum/2019/10/23/if-fake-bags-are-being-sold-on-the-realreal-how-can-the-resale-business-ever-succeed/) Richard Kestenbaum for $3,600 USD.
 The inauthenticity was determined by external experts who were trained to spot the tells: the herringbone pattern was slightly off; the handles were a hair too short; the embroidery wasn’t as detailed as it should be.